-- a) A4 size paper shall normally be used (minimum of 18g per square metre), of good quality and of sufficient opacity for normal reading.
-In exceptional circumstances, paper other than A4 size may be used when the nature of the thesis requiresit. - b) The thesis shall be presented in permanent and legible form in typescript or print, and shall be typed on one side of the paper only. - c) Copies produced by photocopying or laser printing are acceptable, provided that the quality is comparable with that of the original thesis. - d) The minimum point size of the text shall be 12 point, using a sans-serif font. - e) One-and-a-half, or else double, spacing shall be used, except forindented quotations or footnotes where single spacing may be used. - f) Margins at the binding edge shall be not less than 30mm and other margins shall be not less than 20mm.
+- h) A4 size paper shall normally be used (minimum of 18g per square metre), of good quality and of sufficient opacity for normal reading.
+In exceptional circumstances, paper other than A4 size may be used when the nature of the thesis requires it. - i) The thesis shall be presented in permanent and legible form in typescript or print, and shall be typed on one side of the paper only. - j) Copies produced by photocopying or laser printing are acceptable, provided that the quality is comparable with that of the original thesis. - k) The minimum point size of the text shall be 12 point, using a sans-seriffont. - I) One-and-a-half, or else double, spacing shall be used, except forindented quotations or footnotes where single spacing may be used. - m) Margins at the binding edge shall be not less than 30mm and other margins shall be not less than 20mm.
 In exceptional circumstances, margins of a different size may be used when the nature of the thesis requires it.